Last updated on November 28th, 2023.

 Physical Ailments Related to Breathing

-When a person becomes stressed, frightened, or over-exerted (maybe through exercise), then the breath will shorten or even stop altogether.
-Have you ever noticed in a stressful situation that you were holding your breath?
+When a person becomes stressed, frightened, or over-exerted (maybe through exercise), the breath will shorten or even stop altogether.
+Have you ever noticed that you were holding your breath in a stressful situation?
 It isn’t until the situation is over that you may realize this phenomenon.
-The body works in amazing ways to prepare you for fight or flight.
-When we are chronically stressed or living in a state of fear, however, it is possible to experience a host of physical symptoms and disease:
+The body works in unique ways to prepare you for fight or flight.
+When we are chronically stressed or living in a state of fear, however, it is possible to experience a host of physical symptoms and diseases:

 - Back, neck, side, shoulder, and chest pain